artalar/reatom/packages/core/README.md

 </div>

-Reatom is **declarative** state manager, designed for both simple and complex applications.
+Reatom is state manager for both simple and complex applications.

 # @reatom/core